nihalpasham/JWT-based-device-auth/README.md

   ```
   - Make sure your board is connected to a local wifi-hotspot before you start.
   - Run the gcpIoTCore_auth_example.py script to generate a signed token and authenticate with google IoT Core and publish some telemetry data.
-If all goes well, you should see a blue led flashing on your esp32.
+If all goes well, you should see a blue led flashing on your esp32. ***click on the video link below***

    [![Flashing blue led on the esp32.](https://img.youtube.com/vi/VYf0L76V8uE/maxresdefault.jpg)](https://youtu.be/VYf0L76V8uE)